One injured in second Friday night shooting on North Ardenwood Drive

 BATON ROUGE — Baton Rouge Police are investigating a Friday night shooting on North Ardenwood Drive that left one injured.

-According to the department, the shooting occurred around 9:45 p.m., shortly after another shooting injured a 13 -year-old.
+According to the department, the shooting occurred around 9:45 p.m., shortly after another shooting at 6:54 p.m. injured a 13 -year-old inside a home.

 Police said the 33-year-old victim was transported to a local hospital with a gunshot injury.